Seelye’s Step-by-Step Welding Procedure

-- If beveling is required, perform the beveling with a grinder and/or table saw.
+- If beveling is required, perform the beveling with a grinder or table saw.
 Bevel a 60° angle.

-- Clear dust and dirt from material to be welded.
-To remove oily substance, Methyl Ethyl Ketone (MEK).
-Be sure materials to be welded are dry before starting.
+- Clear dust and dirt from the material to be welded.
+To remove the oily substance, Methyl Ethyl Ketone (MEK).
+Be certain materials to be welded are dry before starting.

 2. Tack Welding for work Fit up

 - While the tip is heating, line up pieces to be welded.
-By this stage, you should have prepared the plastic pieces carefully, made the necessary bevels if required, and cleaned and dried the pieces to be welded.
+By this stage, you should have prepared the plastic pieces carefully, made the necessary bevels, and cleaned and dried the pieces to be welded.

 - No rod or strip is required for tack welding with hot air.
-Apply the hot Tacking Tip to the area or seam where the plastic pieces are to be joined; moving the tip along both pieces at the same time, until the plastic fuses (joins) at that point.
+Apply the hot Tacking Tip to the area or seam where the plastic pieces are to be joined, moving the tip along both pieces simultaneously until the plastic fuses (joins).

 - Do enough tack welds to hold the weight of the piece together.
 With large pieces, it may be necessary to draw the tacking tip along the entire seam, fusing the work continuously.
-This will hold the work together properly for accurate permanent bonding which will be performed during the next phase of work.
+This will hold the work together properly for proper permanent bonding, which will be performed during the next phase of work.

 3. Permanent Welding with Hot air.

-- Before starting the permanent weld be sure to select the right type of welding (or strip).
+- Before starting the permanent weld, select the right type of welding (or strip).
 It must be the same type of plastic as the materials you will be bonding together.
-Usually the manufacturer of the plastic material will label the plastic type of easy identification.
-If you do not know what type of plastic you are welding, refer to a burn test chart to identify the material you are going to weld. (call factory)
+Usually, the plastic material manufacturer will label the plastic type for easy identification.
+If you do not know what type of plastic you are welding, refer to a burn test chart to identify the material you will weld. (call factory)

 - For maximum welding economy, select a rod diameter size close to the thickness size of the base material.
-For base material thickness greater than 3/16”, more than one rod will be necessary.
-Example: to weld fill the beveled area between two base material sheets of ¼” thickness, three 5/32” rods will be required.
+For base material thickness greater than 3/16", more than one rod will be necessary.
+For Example: to weld, fill the beveled area between two base material sheets of 1/4" thickness, and three 5/32" rods will be required.

 - Install the proper Round tip for permanent welding.
 Allow the Round Tip to heat properly.
-If you change from the Tacking Tip to the Round Tip while welder gun is hot be sure to unscrew the Tacking Tip and screw in the round tip using pliers.
+If you change from the Tacking Tip to the Round Tip while the welder gun is hot, unscrew the Tacking Tip and screw in the round tip using pliers.
 Do not overtighten; it should be snug only.

 - Cut the end of the rod at a 60° angle.
 Hold the cut end of the rod just above the weld starting point.
-Apply heat to rod end just above the base material seam at the same time until both are tacky.
-Press the tacky end of the rod down into the tacky starting point of the base materials.
-Only the surface of the rod and base materials will be tacky, but will bond properly.
-The rod will continue to hold its basic shape, for the most part, throughout the welding work.
+Apply heat to the rod end just above the base material seam at the same time until both are tacky.
+Press the sticky end of the rod down into the tacky starting point of the base materials.
+Only the rod and base materials' surface will be tacky but will bond properly.
+For the most part, the rod will continue to hold its basic shape throughout the welding work.

-- Continue the weld, holding the rod at a 90° angle directly above the weld seam, pressing firmly and evenly, down into the weld joint as you apply heat in the direction of the weld seam with short fanning motion.
-As the rod and base material becomes tacky, if you are welding at the proper temperature, a loop will form where the rod joins the base materials and small beads will form where the rod joins the base materials and the small beads will form on either side of the completed weld.
+- Continue the weld, holding the rod at a 90° angle directly above the weld seam, pressing firmly and evenly down into the weld joint as you apply heat in the direction of the weld seam with a short fanning motion.
+As the rod and base material becomes tacky, a loop will form where the rod joins the base materials if you are welding at the proper temperature.
+Small beads will form where the rod joins the base materials, and the small beads will form on either side of the completed weld.

-- At the end of the weld, cut the rod with a knife or pliers at a 30° angle.
+- Cut the rod with a knife or pliers at a 30° angle at the end of the weld.
 Cut the end of the new rod at a 60° angle to continue.

 There should be no charring, discoloring, or warping if proper heat is applied.
 There should be no stretching of the welding rod.
-This will weaken the rod bond and can be avoided by taking care to press directly down on the rod rather than pushing the rod along the direction of the weld seam.
+This will weaken the rod bond and can be avoided by pressing directly down on the rod rather than pushing the rod along the direction of the weld seam.